EchoHayate/ReadyGo/README.md

 # ReadyGo
-Gather all information and push it to your phone at the first time
+Gather all information and push it to your phone for the first time